skatkov/carriage/README.md

   <img src="./vendor/logo.jpg" alt="Carriage project logo" width="400">
 </p>

-Carriage is a Ruby micro-wrapper to [Amazon's Cart Form](https://webservices.amazon.com/paapi5/documentation/add-to-cart-form.html) functionality.
+Carriage is a Ruby wrapper to [Amazon's Cart Form](https://webservices.amazon.com/paapi5/documentation/add-to-cart-form.html) functionality.
 Gem helps add any number of items to customer's shopping cart and direct him to Amazon website to complete order.

 To use this gem, you will eventually require Amazon's **AssociateTag**, so consider to [register first](https://webservices.amazon.com/paapi5/documentation/register-for-pa-api.html) with Amazon Associate program and become more familiar with it.